dailyminiii/dailyminiii.github.io/_posts/2024-02-28-about-the-author.md

 </strong></p></div>

 <div style="font-size: 18px;"><p>
-My academic path has taken me to the intersection of HCI, VR, and AI, where I've had the privilege of collaborating with esteemed institutions like MIT's CSAIL group.
-These collaborations have enriched my research, allowing me to work on groundbreaking projects that seek to understand and enhance human experiences through technology.
-Whether it's developing datasets to better understand engagement in children with Autism Spectrum Disorder or creating wearable sensor-based systems to improve athletic performance, my work is about using tech for good.
+My studies have led me to the exciting crossroads of HCI, VR, and AI, where I've had the amazing opportunity to work alongside renowned groups like MIT's CSAIL.
+This collaboration has greatly enhanced my research, enabling me to embark on innovative projects aimed at improving how we interact with technology.
+From developing datasets to better understand how children with Autism Spectrum Disorder engage with their surroundings, to designing wearable sensor systems that boost sports performance, my focus is on harnessing technology for positive impact.
 </p></div>

 <div style="font-size: 18px;"><p>
-Currently, I am particularly interested in utilizing AI in the sports domain to facilitate training for beginners.
-This includes implementing training environments in virtual settings and visualizing the discrepancies between desired motions and actual performance within these virtual environments.
-My research aims to leverage VR and AI to revolutionize how we approach sports training, making it more accessible, effective, and engaging.
+Right now, I'm especially drawn to using AI to help beginners in sports.
+This involves setting up virtual training spaces and showing the differences between the movements people want to make and what they actually do.
+My goal is to use VR and AI to transform sports training into something that's not only more reachable and efficient but also more captivating.
 </p></div>

 <div style="font-size: 24px;"><p><strong>